Nkhata Bay: Language

-Chitumbuka is the most spoken common language, followed by Tonga in the town of Nkhata.
+Tumbuka is the most spoken common language, followed by other languages in the town of Nkhata.
 In homes, Tonga and Tumbuka are used.
-Historically, the Tongas who are the most occupants of the Nkhata-Bay District, were part of the Tumbuka group.
+Historically, the Tongas of the Nkhata-Bay District, are part of the Tumbuka group.
 Glotolog categorizes Tonga and Tumbuka in a single group.

 Economy

 Nkhata Bay is dependent on fish.
 Farming, especially cassava, is the main occupation in the area.
-Rubber plantations also exist at Nkhata Bay.
+Rubber, macadamia, sugar and rice plantations also exist around Nkhata Bay Town.
 In May 2008, the Lweya irrigation scheme in Nkhata Bay was "rehabilitated".

 Income from tourism is a major source of income to the Nkhata Bay community.

 Damage to crops

 In April 2002, over 1000 ha of "corn, rice, nuts and cassava" were washed away at Nkhata Bay after heavy rain, causing a worsening of food shortages.
 In March 2006, Nkhata Bay received over 300 bags of maize from the Feed the Nation Fund, because the area was suffering from food shortages.
 There were heavy rains in April 2006, causing further damage to Nkhata Bay.
 Malawi's former minister of agriculture, Uladi Mussa Monday, stated in May 2008 that due to heavy rain and flooding, crops in Nkhata Bay had washed away; he said this would cause an "acute food shortage".